ggcarvalho/ggcarvalho.github.io/content/posts/montecarlo.md

 In fact, $1.772819^2 \approx 3.143$.
 You should use the Go Playground to experiment with different functions (quadratic, cubic, polynomials, or even more complicated functions).

-## Option pricing using the Black-Scholes model
+## Option Pricing Using the Black-Scholes Model

 ---